 Getting my business plan right

 My top priority for June was to complete my business plan, and the second was to undertake the Income Boss course on blog monetisation.
 As it turns out, these two priorities are closely intertwined, and the second needed to be done before the first.
 (Who knew.)

 I took time and care in choosing a blogging income course to take.
 I went for Income Boss by Johnny FD because I’ve followed his content for many months now, and I trust his expertise.
 He has been a highly successful internet entrepreneur for many years, and is now applying his knowledge to help others achieve the same.

 As I write this, I have just completed Income Boss.
-If you’re interested in signing up yourself, you can do so here.
-If you use this link, I will get credit as a course affiliate for referring you.
-Perhaps you want to try some of Johnny’s other content first?
+Perhaps you want to try some of Johnny’s content?
 The Travel Like a Boss podcast is a good place to start.
 In each episode he interviews location-independent entrepreneurs about their secrets to success.

 I believe Income Boss has been a highly worthwhile investment for me.
 In a series of video tutorials, Johnny walks through the stages of creating a blogging business systematically, from set-up through to monetisation, giving honest and open insights into his own journey to success.

 While my own business is already past the earliest stages, and even though I have lots of experience in marketing and communications, it was well worth my time to follow the course from the beginning.
 To complete it has required a bigger time commitment than I anticipated, though.

 To extract maximum value from the course, I have put effort into fulfilling the various actions and follow-ups that accompany the video tutorials.
 Naturally, this has had a knock-on effect on progress with my business plan.
 I did not want to rush ahead with the latter until I felt my learning had advanced sufficiently.